Tooth eruption

 Tooth eruption is a process in tooth development in which the teeth enter the mouth and become visible.
 It is currently believed that the periodontal ligament plays an important role in tooth eruption.
 The first human teeth to appear, the deciduous (primary) teeth (also known as baby or milk teeth), erupt into the mouth from around 6 months until 2 years of age, in a process known as "teething".
-These teeth are the only ones in the mouth until a person is about 6 years old creating the primary dentition stage.
-At that time, the first permanent tooth erupts and begins a time in which there is a combination of primary and permanent teeth, known as the mixed dentition stage, which lasts until the last primary tooth is lost.
+These teeth are the only ones in the mouth until a person is about 6 years old, creating the primary dentition stage.
+At that time, the first permanent tooth erupts and begins a period in which there is a combination of primary and permanent teeth, known as the mixed dentition stage, which lasts until the last primary tooth is lost.
 Then, the remaining permanent teeth erupt into the mouth during the permanent dentition stage.